 Conference and Leisure Rooms

-Larger offices and business buildings will always have a conference room, a centerpiece of the show known as the company meeting.
-As those are meant to be used by everyone they shouldn’t be particularly decorated but rather left bland and neutral, so as not to distract from what is being discussed.
+Larger offices and business buildings will always have a conference room.
+A centerpiece of the show known as the company meeting.
+As those are meant to be used by everyone they shouldn’t be particularly decorated but rather left bland and neutral.
+So as not to distract from what is being discuss.

 Common rooms and leisure rooms (with magazines, video games, coffee machines) are to be lightly decorated or left with the possibility to be decorated by employees and colleagues themselves.
 Couches and bean bags are especially popular in this type of environment!